Necromunda: 2017 relaunch

+Necromunda continues to see material released, largely in the form of updates.
+Examples of this include Bastions Of Law which serves as an update to the rules for Palanite Enforcers.
+In 2026 a new consolidated edition of the game was launched under the name Warhammer Necromunda Skirmish.

 Reception

 Mark Donald reviewed Necromunda for Arcane magazine, rating it an 8 out of 10 overall.
 Donald comments that "It's a spawn of the Warhammer 40,000 universe and the family resemblance is marked, but this time there's a rumble in the concrete jungle.
 And fortunately, you're in the thick of it."